featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 Will generate a baggage header that your server will understand as overriding those values.

 ### User testing in a browser

+Sometimes it can be useful to allow the user to be able to turn features on and off, something a manual tester or someone testing some functionality in a UAT environment.
+Being able to do this for _just them_ is particularly useful.
+FeatureHub allows you to do this by the concept of a User Repository, where the normal feature repository for an environment is wrapped and any overridden values are stored in local storage, so when you move from page to page (if using page based or a Single-Page-App), as long as the repository you use is the User Repository, it will honour the values you have set and pass them using the Baggage headers.

+TODO: example after writing it

+### Features in a Web 1.0 application (form post)

 ### Using on the server (nodejs)